 Some portions of this are thanks to "Jay's Factory" (see his PyutaDev site for lots of great technical data in Japanese), and a lot of it is due to James Host, the man of Tomy Tutor's desiring (apologies to J. S. Bach).
 Raphael Nabet also contributed a number of tidbits from his work on a Tomy Tutor MESS driver.

-Why two memory maps?
-Because the 9995 and 9918 see different tracts of memory.
+Why three memory maps?
+Because the 9995 and 9918 see different tracts of memory, and BASIC and GRAPHIC mode have completely different layouts.
 In the unexpanded Tomy (which means any Tomy you'll run across), everything is stored in the 16K VDP RAM, which the 9995 has no direct access to except through the 9918's I/O ports.
 Because of this, the 9918's VDP memory map is much more important and useful than the 9995, unless we added more memory into the 9995's address space.

 Back to Programming The Tomy Tutor | Back to the main page